Charles Dellschau

 An example of Dellschau's work.

-Charles August Albert Dellschau (4 June 1830 Brandenburg, Prussia - 20 April 1923 Houston, Texas) was a Prussian-American who gained posthumous fame after the discovery of his large scrapbooks that contained drawings, collages and watercolors of airplanes and airships.
+Charles August Albert Dellschau (4 June 1830 – 20 April 1923) was a Prussian-American who gained posthumous fame after the discovery of his large scrapbooks that contained drawings, collages and watercolors of airplanes and airships.
 He has been classified as one of the first visionary artists.

 Life

 Little is known about Charles Dellschau's life.
 Primary sources are scarce and secondary sources often contain contradictory information.
 It is known that he emigrated from Brandenburg, Prussia to Texas in 1850, where he worked as a butcher.
 In 1860, Dellschau received his letter of citizenship in Fort Bend County, and in 1861 he married Antonia Hilt, the widow of Pierre Hilt, who already had a daughter from her previous marriage.
 Charles Dellschau's marriage to Antonia took place in Richmond, Texas., and at some point after the marriage, Charles started working as a sales clerk in his in-laws' saddlery shop.
 In addition to his stepdaughter, Dellschau had three children: two daughters, Bertha and Mary, and a son, Edward, who died in 1877 at age 6.
 Dellschau's wife, Antonia, died in the same year, leaving her husband a widower at age 47.

 In 1865 Dellschau signed the Civil War Amnesty Oath, indicating that he was a soldier for the Confederate States Army.
 In this document Charles Dellschau is described as a fair complexioned man of 5'3" with auburn hair and hazel eyes.

 After his retirement in 1899, he lived with his stepdaughter and her husband, and worked in their attic apartment in Houston, Texas, where he filled at least 13 notebooks with drawings, watercolor paintings, and collages depicting fantastical airships.
 He died at the age of 93, and was buried in the Washington cemetery in Houston in Stelzig Plot A-70.
 On his grave marker, the last name is misspelled as "Dellschaw," probably as a result of the "u" being written with an elongated tail on his death certificate.
 His grave marker also lists his initials on as C. A. instead of C. A. A.